mosaddiX/chatshift/docs/TESTING.md

 2. Select a chat from the list
 3. When prompted for action, select option 4 "Export multiple chats"
 4. Select multiple chats by entering their numbers one at a time
+   - Notice how the prompt shows the count of selected chats (e.g., "Selected: 3 >")
+   - Each time you select a chat, you'll see a confirmation message
+   - The interface avoids duplicating the list after each selection
+5. Enter 'v' to view all your selected chats in a table format
-5. Enter 'd' when you're done selecting
+6. Enter 'd' when you're done selecting
-6. Configure your export options (format, date range, etc.)
+7. Configure your export options (format, date range, etc.)
-7. Verify that all selected chats are exported to the specified directory
+8. Verify that all selected chats are exported to the specified directory
-8. Check that each chat has its own file with the correct naming convention
+9. Check that each chat has its own file with the correct naming convention

 ## Testing Export Statistics